 Before You Buy a Canister Vacuum

 Canister vacuums can be clumsy as well.
-If your home has multiple floors, carrying an armful of vacuum parts up and down the stairs can be difficult and dangerous.
+Some homes have multiple floor types, carrying an armful of vacuum parts up and down the stairs can be difficult and dangerous.
 While canister vacuums themselves are fairly lightweight, they can hold a lot of dirt, which increases their weight.
 Cords can become trip hazards, too.

 Our Top Picks

 A canister vacuum’s value is hard to beat.
 It’s got the power to clean some tough surfaces deeply, and it can collect a ton of debris.
-This guide showcases recommendations for top-quality canister vacuums to keep your living space free of dirt and dust.
+Read on for some of the best canister vacuums available today.

 - Simple to empty